PyladiesHoChiMinh/workshop2/README.md

 ### Pyladies Workshop 2: Variables and simple data types
----
+___
 Welcome to the second workshop of Pyladies - Ho Chi Minh chapter.
 This time we will continue to learn more about Python by starting with simple examples and working in pairs to help each other understand instruction and complete excercise.
-Most of content in this workshop is adapted from "Python Crash Course: A Hands-on, Project-based Introduction to Programming" by Eric Matthes and "Developer Class" in `python 3`.
+Most of content in this workshop is adapted from "Python Crash Course: A Hands-on, Project-based Introduction to Programming" by Eric Matthes and "Developer Class" by Google in `python 3`.

 Feel free to reach out to us if you have any question.